TruStacks/trustacks/docs/docs/config/overview.md

 To use declarative configuration a file named `trustacks.toml` must be placed on the root of the project source.

-:::caution Deprecation by 2030
+:::info Deprecation by 2030
-Declarative configuration will be deprecated by 2030 in favor of native source discovery.
+TruStacks plans for declarative configuration to be deprecated by 2030 in favor of native source discovery.
 :::